 Hello!
-And welcome to my presentation!
-Would you just take a minute to read my it?
+Welcome to my presentation!
+Would you just take a minute to read it?

 Trustworthiness.
 Bower calls this “integrity in action.”
 A leader must be inherently honest to build the trust of those around him or her.
 Without trust, there is no leadership.
 It’s as simple as that.

 Fairness.
 How many times have you heard about a leader who is “tough but fair”?
 It’s a common term.
 People will respect leaders who are tough on them as long as what they demand is considered fair.